CalebLangbroek/spirit-of-aegis/README.md

 1. Make sure you have Node.js and npm installed.
 2. Navigate into the project directory.
 3. Run `npm install` to install dependencies.
-4. Run `npm run start:dev` to start a development server.
+4. Run `npm run dev` to start a development server.
 5. Open your browser and navigate to `http://localhost:8080`.

 ### Building